zombieeboy/zombieeboy/README.md

 </details>
 <details>
 <summary>dni !  </summary>
-i do't have a dni list but here are SOME thin ice stuff, Viviziepop Supporters , TCOAALL, SOME regretevator fans (i'm in the fandom and so are some of my close friends so regretevator fandom iwc <br>
+i do't have a dni list but here are SOME thin ice stuff:

+  Viviziepop Supporters , TCOAALL, SOME regretevator fans (i'm in the fandom and so are some of my close friends so regretevator fandom iwc <br>
 SOME selfshippers (sorry i don't really like interacting with yall from some bad expirences with selfshippers so you guys are on VERY thin ice.) <br>
 Other than that, I hide freely/frequently